brodieberger/MMZero3Archipelago/README.md

 Welcome to my project.
 Things are still under development, but here you will find my development of a custom Archipelago World for Mega Man Zero 3 on the GBA.
 You should probably read everything here so you know what to expect before playing!

 ## General Information
-- As of right now, the location checks you can find are: All secret disks, armor chips, EX Skills, subtanks, and Recoil Rod and Shield Boomerang.
+- As of right now, the location checks you can find are: All secret disks, armor chips, EX Skills, subtanks, static extra life pickups, and finding the Recoil Rod and Shield Boomerang.

 - The items that can be sent to you are all secret disks, armor chips, EX Skills, subtanks, all four weapons, stage access items, and story progress, with E-Crystals as filler